kgibm/dockerdebug/fedorawasdebug/WAS_Troubleshooting_Perf_Lab.md

    ```
    podman pull quay.io/kgibm/fedorawasdebug
    ```
-   This command may not show any output for a long time.
+   This command may not show any output for a long time while the download completes.

 The following section on Docker Desktop should be skipped since you are using `podman`.
 The next section for `podman` is [Start with podman](#start-with-podman).

 ### Installing Docker Desktop

-If you are using Docker Desktop instead of `podman`:
+If you are using Docker Desktop instead of `podman`, perform the following steps to install Docker Desktop and then perform the [Docker Desktop post-installation steps](#docker-desktop-post-installation-steps):

 * Windows ("Requires Microsoft Windows 10 Professional or Enterprise 64-bit.")
     * Download: <https://hub.docker.com/editions/community/docker-ce-desktop-windows>